mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 Follow these steps to enable Kaptain in air-gapped and networked environments from the DKP CLI:

-1. Enable Kaptain to deploy to [your existing Managed and Attached clusters][existcluster] with an `AppDeployment` resource.
+1. Enable Kaptain to deploy to [your existing Management, Managed and Attached clusters][existcluster] with an `AppDeployment` resource.

 <!-- why are we referring to attached clusters only and not to managed? -->